Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Introduction

 \section{Introduction}

-Joint power and admission control (JPAC) has been recognized as an effective tool for interference management in cellular, ad hoc, and cognitive underlay wireless networks for two decades \cite{convex_approximation,region,removals,Simple,ex2,ex3,admission_Bambos,ex1,bbound,SPAWC,msp,scheduling2,powerx,scheduling,varying,survey,decentralized,admission_luo,distributed}.
-The goal of JPAC is to support a maximum number of links at their specified signal to interference plus noise ratio (SINR) targets while using a minimum total transmission power when all links in the interference-limited network can not be simultaneously supported.
-JPAC can not only determine which interfering links must be turned off and rescheduled along orthogonal resource dimensions (such as time, space, or frequency slots), {but also alleviate the difficulties of the convergence} of stand-alone power control algorithms.
+Joint power and admission control (JPAC) has been recognized as an effective tool for interference management in cellular, ad hoc, and cognitive underlay wireless networks for two decades. {Generally speaking, there are two kinds of JPAC: one is to support a maximum number of links at their specified signal to interference plus noise ratio (SINR) targets while using minimum total transmission power when all links in the network cannot be simultaneously supported\cite{convex_approximation,region,removals,Simple,ex2,ex3,bbound,SPAWC,msp,powerx,scheduling,decentralized,admission_luo,performance,r1,r2,r3,r4,lpadmission,distributed,q-norm,chang}, and the other is to determine whether a new arrival link can be admitted to the network while maintaining the SINR of all already admitted links above their required SINR levels \cite{admission_Bambos,ex1,ACM}.
+This paper focuses on the former one,} {}{which not only determines the set of links that must be turned off and rescheduled (possibly along orthogonal resource dimensions such as time, space, or frequency slots)}, {but also {}{alleviates} the difficulties of the convergence} of stand-alone power control algorithms.
 For example, a longstanding issue associated with {the Foschini-Miljanic} algorithm \cite{Simple} is that{,} it does not converge when the preselected SINR levels are {infeasible}.
 In this case, a JPAC approach must be adopted to determine which links {to} be removed.